 What is changing?

-Local people are being helped to access the care they need by more than 100 ‘care navigators’ based in GP practices.
-These are mostly the support and administrative staff who have the first contact with patients when they come into or call the surgery, and they are trained to direct patients to the most appropriate care.
+- Care Navigation; Local people being helped to access the care they need by more than 100 ‘care navigators’ based in GP practices.
+These are mostly support and administrative staff who have the first contact with patients when they come into or call the surgery, and they are trained to direct patients to the most appropriate care

 - Increasing the number of ways to access services will support better self-management of health and wellbeing